|

 Scarlett came with a black XK-1 Power Crossbow.

-When the new version of Scarlett was released in 1983, the straight-arms were replaced with arms that could swivel at the bicep.
-Also, the date stamp on the figure was changed from "1982" to "82-83".
-While technically only a variation, the changes are substantive enough to consider this a new version.
-However, as many people consider this only a variation, we have chosen to list this figure as version 1.5, rather than version 2.
-Other than straight-arm and swivel-arm releases, no variations of Scarlett are known to exist.
+When Scarlett was re-released in 1983, the straight-arms were replaced with arms that could swivel at the bicep.
+Also, the date stamp on the figure was changed from "1982" to "82-83."
+While the changes are substantial enough for some to consider this a new version, it is still technically just a variation.
+Because of this, we have chosen to list this figure as version 1.5, rather than version 2.

 There are two versions of Scarlett's filecard.
 The filecard with the Scarlett available from Hasbro Direct has a glossy red backing, while the filecard that came with Scarlett did not.
 Scarletts included with the Sears or JCPenney's exclusive gift packs also had the red backing.